 This week the media reported on a story regarding a transgender woman and a confrontation at a Planet Fitness location.
 (You can read the HuffPo story or the Fox News story.)
 Member Yvette Cormier complained at her local Planet Fitness that a transgender individual was in the women’s locker room.
 The company has a non-discrimination policy allowing members to use whichever locker room matches their self-identified gender.
 Cormier then proceeded to

-We’ll leave that political fire to be stoked by others and use this opportunity to discuss these types of situations in a Fort Worth and Dallas employment context as it relates to employment law from federal law, through Texas anti-discrimination law, down to local anti-discrimination ordinances.
+We’ll leave that political fire to be stoked by others and use this opportunity to discuss these types of situations in a Texas employment context as it relates to employment law from federal law, through Texas anti-discrimination law, down to local anti-discrimination ordinances.